avalanche-foundation/ACPs/ACPs/75-acceptance-proofs/README.md

 ---

 We introduce "acceptance proofs", so that a peer can verify any block accepted by consensus.
-In the aforementioned use-case if a P-Chain block is unknown by a peer, it can request the block and corresponding proof at the provided height from a peer.
+In the aforementioned use-case, if a P-Chain block is unknown by a peer, it can request the block and proof at the provided height from a peer.
 If a block's proof is valid, the block can be executed to advance the local P-Chain and verify the proposed subnet block.
 Peers can request blocks from any peer without requiring consensus locally or communication with a validator.
 This has the added benefit of reducing the number of required connections and p2p message load served by P-Chain validators.

 ---